ixdlabs/flutter-firebase-template/README.md

 6. Use `flutterfire configure` to configure the project.
 (Run this again if you change the application id/add new services)
 7. Crash app using top right button and use dashboard to make sure crashlytics integration works.
+8. Send a self notification to make sure local notifications integration works.
+9. Send a test notification via the dashboard (The FCM registration token will be logged in to the console) and check if it arrives (Both when app is in foreground/background).
+Tapping it should show a success message.

 ## Design Choices